Poulpes/onboarding/readme.md

 - Linkedin: [Poulpe](https://www.linkedin.com/company/poulpe/), where new product-related articles and news are broadcast
 - Twitter: [Poulpe](https://twitter.com/poulpe_co), where the tech happens

-If you want to check them, just sayin...
+If you want to check them, share our posts, just sayin...

 ### Offices
-Today, we are in the LeWagon coworking.
-You will need to create an account [here](lewagon.cobot.me), and give us your MAC address: [tutorial](http://osxdaily.com/2012/02/28/find-mac-address-mac-os-x/)
+The office is located at 106 rue de la Folie Méricourt, 75011 Paris.
+We will give you the codes and a key of the office.

 ### What time should I arrive?
 - Arrive before 10am